-DPR is calculated by dividing declared dividends paid during a particular period by net earnings for the same year.
+DPR is calculated by dividing declared dividends paid during a year by net earnings for the same year.

 1 – Retention ratio